Types of Degrees Animal Services Majors Are Getting

 |Hispanic or Latino||15|

-Students from other countries are interested in Animal Services, too.
+Americans aren’t the only ones with an interest in Animal Services.
 About 1.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom